Social Icons

 Directed by Neill Blomkamp

-Gran Turismo is a fun racing game and the idea to make a movie from someone’s real-life based on the experience they got from this game is epic.
-This movie is a biographical sports drama film about the life of Jann Mardenborough.
+Gran Turismo is a fun racing game, and the idea of making a movie based on someone’s real-life experiences with the game is epic.
+This film is a biographical sports drama about the life of Jann Mardenborough.
+For me, the game was one of the first games I owned on the Sony PS1, so it has a place in my heart.

-The movie is intense and tried its best to sidestep away from the dramatic cheesiness of Hollywood films.
-The part of the movie when the CGI comes in when the character imagines he is in a game car driving off crazy is worth seeing.
-The idea that this happened to someone makes it crazier to watch.
+The movie is intense and does its best to sidestep the usual dramatic cheesiness of Hollywood films.
+One standout moment is when CGI is used to depict the character imagining himself in a game car, driving recklessly this visual is worth seeing.
+The fact that these events happened to someone in real life makes it even more fascinating to watch.

 The Equalizer 3 (2023)